yinkaipeng/flume/flume-ng-doc/sphinx/FlumeUserGuide.rst

 Spillable Memory Channel
 ~~~~~~~~~~~~~~~~~~~~~~~~

 The events are stored in an in-memory queue and on disk.
-The disk store is managed using a embedded File channel.
-The in-memory queue
-us used as the primary store and the disk as overflow.
-When the in-memory queue is full, additional incoming events are stored in the
+The in-memory queue serves as the primary store and the disk as overflow.
+The disk store is managed using an embedded File channel.
+When the in-memory queue is full, additional incoming events are stored in
-file channel.
-It is ideal for flows that need higher throughput of memory channel, but at the same time need the large capacity of
+the file channel.
+This channel is ideal for flows that need high throughput of memory channel during normal operation, but at the
-the file channel in order to be more tolerant of intermittent sink side outages or drop in drain rates.
-In case of an agent crash,
+same time need the larger capacity of the file channel for better tolerance of intermittent sink side outages or drop in drain rates.
+The throughput will reduce approximately to file channel speeds during such abnormal situations.
+In case of an agent crash or restart,
-only the events stored on disk are recovered when the agent is restarted.
+only the events stored on disk are recovered when the agent comes online.
+This channel is currently experimental.

 Required properties are in **bold**.
+Please refer to file channel for additional required properties.

 ============================  ================  =============================================================================================
 Property Name                 Default           Description
 ============================  ================  =============================================================================================
 **type**                      --                The component type name, needs to be ``SPILLABLEMEMORY``
-memoryCapacity                10000             Maximum number of events stored in memory.
-To disable the use of in-memory queue, set this to zero.
+memoryCapacity                10000             Maximum number of events stored in memory queue.
+To disable use of in-memory queue, set this to zero.
 overflowCapacity              100000000         Maximum number of events stored in overflow disk (i.e File channel).
-To disable the use of overflow disk, set this to zero.
+To disable use of overflow, set this to zero.
-overflowTimeout               3                 The number seconds of seconds to wait before enabling disk overflow when memory fills up
+overflowTimeout               3                 The number of seconds to wait before enabling disk overflow when memory fills up.
 byteCapacityBufferPercentage  20                Defines the percent of buffer between byteCapacity and the estimated total size
                                                 of all events in the channel, to account for data in headers.
 See below.
-byteCapacity                  see description   Maximum total **bytes** of memory allowed as a sum of all events in the memory queue.
+byteCapacity                  see description   Maximum **bytes** of memory allowed as a sum of all events in the memory queue.
                                                 The implementation only counts the Event ``body``, which is the reason for
                                                 providing the ``byteCapacityBufferPercentage`` configuration parameter as well.
                                                 Defaults to a computed value equal to 80% of the maximum memory available to